jatinlalwani97/Evaluate-bias-and-fairness-metrics/README.md

 The SP folder contains Spanish language resources and prompts used in our multilingual testing to evaluate how language influences geographical representation in LLM outputs.

 ### BLS
-The BLS (Bureau of Labor Statistics) folder contains occupational data and statistics used as reference points for comparing model outputs against real-world workforce demographics.
+The BLS (Bureau of Labor Statistics) folder contains occupational data and statistics used as reference points for comparing model outputs against real-world workforce.
 This data helps evaluate the extent to which model biases align with or diverge from actual workforce composition.

 ### CrowsPairs
 This folder contains resources related to the CrowS-Pairs dataset, which is used as a supplementary experiment for evaluating stereotypical biases in language models.
 This dataset helps measure bias through metrics like demographic parity and equality of odds.